anko/eslisp/doc/basics-reference.markdown

 If you're particularly interested in how macros work, see [the macro tutorial][1].

+## The compiler

+The eslisp package comes with a compiler program `eslc`, which reads eslisp code on stdin and emits corresponding JavaScript on stdout.

+The only particularly interesting flag you can give it is `--transform`/`-t`, which specifies a [*transform macro*][2] for changing something about the entire program.
+Examples include supporting dash-separated variables ([eslisp-camelify][3]) or shorthand property access ([eslisp-propertify][4]).
+These are just for sugar; you can use them if you want.

 ## Syntax

 Eslisp code consists of **S-expressions**.
 These are **lists** that may